 - Type: study notes

 Quizlet is an online study application that helps students of all ages to learn through activities and games.
 It allows them to master their knowledge and practice it as much as they need.
 Adults, school, college, and high school students use the platform for exam preparations or just for learning new information in a more effective way.
+Related article: Why Edutainment is an Absolute Game-changer in Learning?

-Quizlet is an educational app that makes homework and tests preparation easier and more fun.
+Quizlet is an educational startup that makes homework and tests preparation easier and more fun.
 It provides a healthy set of tools for better learning and improves the processes of learning, writing, spelling, testing, and matching.

 By using virtual flashcards, learners can use ready-built cliches or customize boards on their own, adding charts and images.
 Quizlet is based on machine learning technology, which helps to figure out the knowledge gaps and choose the right material.

-The idea of Quizlet is not just flashcard learning, but the AI-powered core product that helps to customize the learning process in the most efficient way.
+The startup idea of Quizlet is not just flashcard learning, but the AI-powered core product that helps to customize the learning process in the most efficient way.

-Create your own edtech tool
+Create your own edtech startup

-If you have come up with a ground-breaking idea that will change education, it is necessary to gain the support of an experienced tech partner.
+If you have come up with a ground-breaking startup idea that will change education, it is necessary to gain the support of an experienced tech partner.

 Also, we implement modern AI solutions for educational processes such as test assessment, data mining for resource allocation, and automation of test generation and test scoring.